-

 <dt style="float:left;margin-right:5px;clear:both;" expr:id='"commentphoto" + data:comment.id'></dt>

-<script type="text/javascript">if(typeof(commentPhotoIds) == 'undefined') var commentPhotoIds = []; commentPhotoIds.push({'id':'commentphoto<data:comment.id/>', 'url':'<data:comment.authorUrl/>'});</script>
+<script type="text/javascript">if(typeof(commentPhotoIds) == 'undefined') var commentPhotoIds = []; commentPhotoIds.push({'id':'commentphoto<data:comment.id 'url':'<data:comment.authorUrl/>'});</script>

 - If you go down a very small ways from where you were in the previous step you will see a

-</dl>.
-Directly before it insert the code:</div> - Directly before the
+- Directly before the

-</body>code in your template add this code:
+code in your template add this code:

 <script type='text/javascript'>